chazzka/clanekcathedral/clanek.md

 #### Local outlier factor
 Local Outlier Factor is a neighborhood -based algorithm.
 It first calculates the reachability matrix by calculating the reachability distances as in the k-nearest neighborhood.
+For each new point a new reachability distance is calculated.
+If

 #### setting the right parameters
 Oba ty algoritmy maji furu parametrů, které musíme nastavit